Magnetic Resonance Imaging (MRI)

-A new state-of-the-art magnetic resonance imaging machine at Banner Good Samaritan Medical Center promises greater patient comfort through its reduced acoustic noise, wider and shorter “bore,” and lack of needed contrast.
+A state-of-the-art magnetic resonance imaging machine at Banner – University Medical Center Phoenix promises greater patient comfort through its reduced acoustic noise, wider and shorter “bore,” and lack of needed contrast.

-The system has also been equipped with the Pianissimo technology to dramatically reduce acoustic noise (by 90 percent) that is a significant cause of discomfort during exams.
+The system has also been equipped with the Pianissimo technology to dramatically reduce acoustic noise (by 90 percent), which can otherwise be a significant cause of discomfort during exams.

-Finally, contrast-free imaging is important for patient safety and cost because gadolinium- the most common contrast agent used for MRI and MRA exams, is an additional cost to both the patient and the hospital, as well as the patient avoids intravenous injections during the procedure for many exams.
+Finally, contrast-free imaging is important for patient safety and cost because gadolinium - the most common contrast agent used for MRI and MRA exams - is an additional cost to both the patient and the hospital.
+The patient also avoids intravenous injections during the procedure for many exams.

-Banner Good Samaritan uses this new MRI for diagnosing a host of diseases, but its main use is for detecting breast and other cancers.
+Banner – University Medical Center Phoenix uses this MRI for diagnosing a host of diseases, but its main use is for detecting breast and other cancers.
 Once a patient has had abnormal mammogram result, an MRI is often ordered to acquire cross-sectional images of the breast.
 A computer will compile these scans into highly detailed 2-D and 3-D images.

-Banner Good Samaritan Medical Imaging - Now offering walk-in MRI service
+Banner – University Medical Center Phoenix Medical Imaging offers walk-in MRI service

 - Walk-ins welcome 7 a.m. - 6 p.m.
 M-F

 - Authorization needs to be obtained for same day walk-ins.

 - Patients with a known history of contrast allergy will need to schedule exam.

 - NPO (nothing by mouth) 4 hours for Abdomen & gallbladder tests (MRCP).